Iteo/audoma/README.md

     #### Note:
     You may still use standard `@action` decorator with action methods.
 It'll still work in Audoma and will take advantage of multiple ViewSet serializers.

-* `document_serializers` decorator - this decorator is the simple version of audoma_action it's only and main task is to add information about responses, collectors and erros to the decorated function.
-This allows to access those during generating the schema for OpenAPI.
-Methods decorated with this decorator does not change it's behaviour, its' only influence documentation.

 Testing and example application